spidasoftware/format/README.md

 ### Setup

-1. So far, only a bash script has been made for this program, so if you work on a windows OS, you will need to install a bash terminal (git, cygwin, etc.)
+1. So far, only a bash script has been made for this program, so if you work on a windows OS, you will need to install a bash terminal (git, cygwin, etc.).
+In addition, make sure you hava Java installed on your machine.

 1. Clone the repo